 Theresa often acts as a mentor and sounding board for senior executives and trustees.
 She has also provided guidance to individual donors and their families.
 She advises on a wide range of areas including philanthropic strategy, governance and fundraising, with the aim of ensuring that organisations are in the best possible position to engage with those who are current and potential, significant philanthropic partners.

 Theresa has carried out extensive research among philanthropists and organisations, leading to the publication of a number of books:

 - A Guide to Giving (first edition 2003)

 - Richer lives: why rich people give (2013) (with Dr Beth Breeze)

 She has written many articles and contributed to a wide range of reports and books on philanthropy – see Publications.

 Theresa has served on various boards and committees in the non-profit sector, including Sadler’s Wells, Care International UK, the Royal Marsden Cancer Campaign, the Young Vic, Bath University and the European Association for Philanthropy and Giving (now Philanthropy Impact).
-Committees have included English National Opera, The Orchestra of the Age of Enlightenment and Comic Relief.
-She is currently a Governor of Bath Spa University, where she also chairs the Development Strategy Group, and Chairs The Bonnart Trust.
-She is an Honorary Advisor to Lendwithcare.
+Committee memberships have included English National Opera, The Orchestra of the Age of Enlightenment and Comic Relief.
+She has recently stepped down after 10 years as Trustee, and latterly Chair, of The Bonnart Trust.
+She is currently a Governor of Bath Spa University, where she also chairs the Development Strategy Group, and is an Honorary Advisor to Lendwithcare.